Pharmacy Services Administrative Organizations

 Pharmacist helping patient

-Assisting with regulation compliance and credentialing
+Assist with compliance and credentialing requirements

-PSAOs Do Not
+What PSAOs Do Not Do

-Set Maximum Allowable Cost (MAC) rates
+They do not set Maximum Allowable Cost (MAC) rates

-Retain any portion of pharmacy reimbursement
+They do not retain any portion of pharmacy reimbursement

 icon